rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grid.rst

      - The index that is associated with the tier.
    * - commitGrid.\ *prepayCommitTiers*
      - Object
-     - An info block containing details about any prepay commit tiers.
+     - An info block that contains details about any prepay commit tiers.
    * - commitGrid.\ prepayCommitTiers.\ *commitTier*
      - Object
-     - An info block containing details about the commit tier.
+     - An info block that contains details about the commit tier.
    * - commitGrid.\ prepayCommitTiers.\ commitTier.\ *commitTierItem*
      - Array
-     - An info block containing options for the commit tier.
+     - An info block that contains options for the commit tier.
    * - commitGrid.\ prepayCommitTiers.\ commitTier.\ commitTierItem.\
        *tenureInMonths*
      - Integer